Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: Introduction

-This paper addresses these problems by applying the econometric method of instrumental variables (IV).
-Specifically, we use random assignment as an instrument for time-varying revascularization exposure, generating new estimates of the quality-of-life gains due to revascularization.
-On the methodological side, we extend IV methods to capture effects of a time-varying exposure under a set of identifying assumptions well-suited to strategy trials like ISCHEMIA.
-These results exploit novel \emph{wave ignorability} assumptions that leverage the repeated measurement of outcomes across multiple follow-up waves.
-Our framework yields average causal effects of revascularization exposure on quality of life for patients revascularized as a result of the trial.
-We also show how to estimate complier characteristics in a dynamic-treatment setting.
+We then turn to identification of incremental and cumulative average causal effects of time-varying exposure, for each possible exposure value, under a set of identifying assumptions well-suited to strategy trials like ISCHEMIA.
+This identification strategy exploits novel \emph{wave ignorability} assumptions that leverage the repeated measurement of outcomes across multiple follow-up waves.
+Both strategies identify average causal effects of revascularization exposure for patients revascularized or revascularized sooner as a result of invasive assignment.
+Finally, we show how to estimate mean characteristics of variables like baseline SAQ scores for trial participants---labeled \emph{dynamic compliers}---whose exposure is changed by random assignment.
+These theoretical results should be applicable in a wide range of settings.
+An appendix extends identification results for dynamic compliers to marginal distributions of potential outcomes.

+Application of these new IV tools to the ISCHEMIA trial reveals quality of life gains from revascularization that are substantially greater and more sustained than previously reported.
+IV estimates suggest revascularization yields sustained gains in SAQ summary scores of around four points over five years, while revascularization boosts angina frequency scores by a sustained three points after an initial-year effect spike of 5-6 points.
+Conventional ITT estimates of revascularization effects on SAQ and angina scores, by contrast, fade to around two points over a five-year horizon.
+As-treated per-protocol estimates similarly fade.
+We show that the latter result is explained by the growing share of relatively sick control-group crossovers and the fact that treatment-group nonadherents are an increasingly healthy group.

+Our work builds on a large literature in statistics, biostatistics, and epidemiology that develops estimators for causal effects of time-varying treatment exposure (including, for instance, \cite{robins1994snm,RobinsHernan2008TimeVaryingExposures,hernan_robins_2020}).
+Much of this literature relies on sequential conditional independence assumptions, such as those used in foundational g-methods and structural nested models \citep{robins1998structural,Robins1997ComplexLongitudinal,Robins2000MSMvsSNM,robins2004optimal} and related approaches \citep[e.g.,][]{Qu2020_general_framework_treatment_effects,Luo2022_adherers_multiple_imputation,OlarteParra2022_hypothetical_estimands,Rytgaard2022ContinuousTimeTMLE}.
+IV methods, by contrast, rely on the initial randomization of treatment offers along with exclusion and monotonicity assumptions likely to hold in RCTs.
+To these we add either a (testable) restriction on compliance patterns or an event-study-type restriction on average causal effects.
+Sequential conditional independence requires that, conditional on treatment and covariate history, subsequent treatment decisions are as good as randomized with respect to future potential outcomes.
+This seems unattractive in our setting, since decisions to discontinue or modify treatment over time are likely to depend on unmeasured and evolving patient characteristics (a point noted in a related context by \cite{Michael2024_IV_MSM_TimeVarying}).